Contents

 3. Quick results

 Once you have some catchment descriptors you can start to use many of the FEH based functions.
 The full process, covered shortly, is encompassed in the QuickResults function.
-This provides results from a default pooling group for gauged or ungauged catchments and automatically accounts for urbanisation and provides a two donor transfer if gauged = FALSE.
-The default distribution is the generalised logistic distribution.
-First, we’ll get some CDs for a site suitable for pooling so we can do a fake ungauged estimate and a gauged estimate.
-Then the following code provides estimate and plots for the gauged and fake ungauged case.
+This provides results from a default pooling group and automatically accounts for urbanisation and provides an eight donor transfer (which converges to the observed data if the descriptors are for an NRFA peak flow sites considered suitable for QMED and/or Pooling).
+The default distribution is the generalised logistic distribution, but this can be changed.
+We’ll get some catchment descriptors for a gauged site and apply the QuickResults function.

 CDs.55002 <- GetCDs(55002)